XYFC128/IPMES_PLUS/docs/dsn_artifact_manual.md

 ## License (1 human-minute)

-- All the files in `data/` and `IPMES_PLUS/data/` is licensed under [CC BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/).
+- All the files in `data/` and `IPMES_PLUS/data/` are licensed under [CC BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/).
-- License for the source code of **IPMES+** is stated in `IPMES_PLUS/LICENSE`
+- The license for the source code of **IPMES+** is stated in `IPMES_PLUS/LICENSE`.
-- License for the source code of **IPMES** is stated in `IPMES/LICENSE`
+- THe license for the source code of **IPMES** is stated in `IPMES/LICENSE`.
-- We have included our modified version of **timingsubg** in the `timingsubg/` directory of this artifact.
+- We have included our modified version of [**timingsubg**](https://github.com/pkumod/timingsubg) in the `timingsubg/` directory of this artifact.
 As of the submission of this artifact, the authors of **timingsubg** have not provided a license for their code.
 Our use of this code is solely for the purpose of experimental comparison.
 All copyright remains with the original authors.

 ## Authors (1 human-minute)